darklynx/swagger-api-collection/README.md

 ### Other alternatives

-If you didn't anything from above, please ahe a look at the [big list of HTTP static server one-liners](https://gist.github.com/willurd/5720255)
+If you didn't like anything from above, please have a look at the [big list of HTTP static server one-liners](https://gist.github.com/willurd/5720255)

 ## License